Hussain-Naik/PP2-Namaaz-Display/README.md

 The City Selector display inform the user to select a country and city to view prayer times in the selected city.
 There are two new button, Back and Submit.
 ### Form Validation
 ![Form Validation](documentation/responsive-validator-display.png)
-As the page is Javascript DOM Manipulate the form action has been disabled and a manualy javascript validation propmting the user to select options from the given dropdown.
+As the page is Javascript DOM Manipulate the form action has been disabled and a manual javascript validation prompting the user to select options from the given dropdown.
 The Country and City Drop down use the geonames API to populate the options.
 ### API Prayer Times
 ![Results](documentation/responsive-results-display.png)
 The Prayer times result page displays the current device time with georgian date and islamic date.
 Each prayer start time is displayed and the current active prayer also displays a timer with a circular progress bar.
 The active prayer changes once the prayer end time has been passed.
 The prayers that have passed invert the colors and add opacity to remove focus and display pray start time for next day.